Something's Got to Give: Pool scene

 Monroe returned to Los Angeles on May 20 to resume production on Something's Got to Give.
 She had lost fifteen pounds due to a high-protein, low-starch diet ever since her gallbladder surgery a year earlier.
 According to photographer Lawrence Schiller, Monroe told her publicist Patricia Newcomb she had wanted to "knock Elizabeth Taylor off the front of every magazine cover."
 They devised the idea for her to be featured nude during the pool scene.
 In the film, Monroe (as Ellen) attempts to entice her husband Nick (Martin) away from the bed he was sharing with his new wife, Bianca (Charisse).
-Ellen then skinny dips into a swimming pool and emerges from the pool, naked while Nick watches from above his bedroom window.
+Ellen then skinny dips into a swimming pool and emerges from the pool, naked while Nick watches from above, from his bedroom window.

 The decision to film the pool scene was approved, on the condition that Monroe requested that the set be cleared of everyone except the essential personnel.
 On Wednesday, May 23, at Stage 14 on the Twentieth Century-Fox backlot, security was held tight on the set.
 Cukor had cleared the set of hangers-on and asked the electricians to look away as filming proceeded.
-Clutching the edge of the pool, Monroe concentrated on her limited swimming strokes than her figure.
+Clutching the edge of the pool, Monroe concentrated more on her limited swimming strokes than her figure.
 She told Cukor, "All I can do is dog paddle."
 Cukor replied, "That will be just fine, darling."

 From 9 am to 4 pm, but with a twenty-minute lunch break, Monroe stayed in the pool while several camera angles were filming her paddling, splashing, and waving.
 Monroe performed the scene in a two-part, flesh-colored bikini bottom, though the film's cinematographer William Daniels noticed the back strap of her bikini top was clearly visible to the camera's lenses.
 Daniels alerted Cukor, who then asked Monroe to perform it for real.
 Monroe was wise to his scheme, but willingly tossed aside her bikini top for a quick rear-side angle shot.

 Monroe then suggested being photographed in the nude as she wraps herself in a blue terrycloth robe.
 Although the suggested shots were not in the script, and were unlikely to receive approval from the Motion Production Code, Cukor realized the shots would be beneficial to the film's publicity campaign.
 Two freelance photographers, William Woodfield and Lawrence Schiller, and James Mitchell, Fox's official studio photographer, were allowed on set to photograph Monroe.
 Once filming had wrapped, Monroe returned to the pool and playfully posed around the edge.
 As the photographs were being taken, Monroe emerged from the pool and was nude, having removed her flesh-colored bikini yet again.
 At length, the images appeared on more than 70 magazine covers in 32 countries.

 Had Something's Got to Give been completed and released as planned, Monroe would have been the first mainstream star shown topless in a Hollywood motion picture release of the sound era.
 Instead, that distinction goes to actress Jayne Mansfield in Promises!
 Promises!
 (1963).